aaron-grau/curic/react/projects/organ_grinder/README.md

 }
 ```

-`timeSlice` ensures that these objects are in ascending order (since
+`timeSlice` ensures that the `roll`'s objects are in ascending order (since
 `timeElapsed` increases between calls to `addNotes`).
-But we can't just iterate
+But we can't simply
-over these objects because iteration happens (essentially) instantaneously.
+iterate over these objects because iteration happens (essentially)
-Instead, we want to **throttle** our iteration, such that we only move on to the
+instantaneously.
+We instead want to **throttle** our iteration, such that we
-next note once `Date.now() - playBackStartTime` exceeds the current note's
+continue to the next note once `Date.now() - playBackStartTime` exceeds the
-`timeSlice`. `setInterval` allows us to invoke a callback over
+current note's `timeSlice`. `setInterval` allows us to invoke a callback over
 (relatively) large spans of time.
-Note that we don't want the interval to run
+Note that we want the interval to run until
-forever--only until the end of the `Track`.
+the end of the `Track`.

 Store a reference to the interval as an instance variable (`this.interval`) of
 the `Track`.
 At the top of your `play` method, check if `this.interval` already
 exists.
-If it does, return immediately so we don't play the `Track` over itself.
+If it does, `return` so that we don't play the `Track` over itself.
-Next grab `Date.now()` and assign it to `playbackStartTime`.
-We'll also want to
+Next grab `Date.now()` and assign it to a local variable `playbackStartTime`.
+Also
-initialize the `currentNote` to `0`.
-Local variables are sufficient; the
+initialize the local variable `currentNote` to `0`.
-interval callback closes over them.

-Now for the meat of the method: set an interval, passing in an anonymous
+Now for the meat of the method: set an interval and pass in an anonymous
 callback.
 The callback should check whether `currentNote` is still in range of
 the `roll`. **If so**:

 - Check whether `Date.now() - playBackStartTime` exceeds the current
-  note's `timeSlice`.
-If it does:
+  note's `timeSlice`. **If so**:
     - Use one of your `KeyActions` to update the `KeyStore`.
     - Continue to the next note.
-    - _Hint:_ A new KeyAction might make this easier to manage.
+    - _Hint:_ A new KeyAction such as `groupUpdate(notes)` might simplify your task.

-**Else**, we've exceeded the range of the roll.
+**Else**: we've exceeded the range of the roll.
 Clear the interval and
 `delete` it from the properties of `this`.

-Remember to cancel your interval when the `Track` is done playing:
+Remember to cancel your interval when the `Track` finishes playing:

 ```js
 const intervalId = setInterval(callback, 10);
 clearInterval(intervalId);
 ```

-Don't continue until you're able to record and play back tracks!
+Don't proceed until you're able to record and replay tracks!

 ### `TrackStore`

-Write a `TrackStore` to hold all the tracks that have been recorded (or
+Write a `TrackStore` to hold all the recorded tracks (or those fetched from the
-fetched from the server).
-You'll also need an action to add tracks to
+server).
+You'll also need an action to add tracks to the store.
+Invoke this
-the store.
-Invoke this action from your `Recorder` when a track is
+action from your `Recorder` when the user saves a track.
-saved.

 ### `Jukebox` and `TrackPlayer`

 Let's write a `Jukebox` component to display all the tracks in the
 `TrackStore`.
-Each track will be represented by a `TrackPlayer` component; the
+A `TrackPlayer` component will represent each track; the
-`Jukebox` will wrap these and group them together.
+`Jukebox` wraps each `TrackPlayer` and groups them together.

 The `TrackPlayer` should have a `track` as part of its `props`.
 Its `render`
 method should render buttons to "Play" or "Delete" the track.

-Once you're able to view and play tracks in your `Jukebox`, you're ready to move
+Proceed once you're able to view and play tracks in your `Jukebox`.
-on!

-But FIRST: look through every file you've written and make sure you know which
+But FIRST: look through every file you've written and ensure you know where it
-part of [the flux pattern][flux-diagram] the file represents.
-Check that you and
-your partner agree.
+fits into [the flux pattern][flux-diagram].

 [flux-diagram]: ../../assets/flux-diagram.png

 ## Phase 6: Adding Tracks to the DB

-Let's finally start saving songs to the server.
-Write a Rails `Track` model, as
+Let's save songs to the server.
+Write a Rails `Track` model, as well as a
-well as a `TracksController`.
-The `Track` model should have columns for `name`
+`TracksController`.
+The `Track` model should have columns for `name` (a string)
-(a string) and `roll` (a JSON object).
+and `roll` (a JSON object).

 In your `TracksController` write actions for `create`, `index`, and `destroy`.
-The `index` action should render a JSON representation of each saved `Track`
+The `index` action should render a JSON representation of every saved `Track`
 object.

 To connect everything, we'll need more actions and utilities.
 Write a